MrGrasss/BlitzGen-Nr1TeleGen/README.md

 - **2FA Support:** Reset numbers with a password, email, or SMS-based two-factor authentication (2FA) for account.
 - **Secure Accounts:** Option to set two-factor authentication (2FA) to created accounts and remove them whenever.
 - **Profile Picture Changer:** Existing images in profile_pics folder will randomly be selected during account creation.
+- **Clean Contact List:** Searches for existing contacts and removes all of them for an account.
 - **Username Changer:** The possibility to randomly add usernames during account creation.

 ## Prerequisites